xzyaoi/ml/content/docs/chapter-3.md

 ![example of neural networks](https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Colored_neural_network.svg/600px-Colored_neural_network.svg.png)

-### What is perception machine?
+### What is perceptron?
 What is multi-layer perception machine, a.k.a MLP?

+Perceptron is a kind of linear classifier for two classes.
+The input of the Perceptron is a

+### What is linear separable dataset?